Year 6

 Year 6 children have access to Times Tables Rock Stars to ensure that they can practise leaning their multiplication facts on a regular basis.

-Year 6 children have access to MyMaths to complete interactive mathematics based home learning on a weekly basis.
+Year 6 children have access to SATSBOOTCAMP to complete interactive mathematics based home learning on a weekly basis.

 Student Login